hantablack9/Code-Snippets/README.md

 # Code-Snippets
-Code snippets for Data Science and Analytics
+Code snippets and custom functions for Data Science and Analytics